cmd1982/qr-safeshare/README.md

 QR SafeShare is a free tool that lets you split and combine secrets (passwords, recovery phrases, or notes) into multiple QR codes.
 It supports **XOR splitting** and **Shamir’s Secret Sharing** for secure and flexible backups.
-All processing happens fully locally in your browser — nothing is ever sent to a server.
+All processing happens fully locally in your browser.
+Nothing is ever sent to a server.

 👉 Live demo: [https://qrsafeshare.com](https://qrsafeshare.com)